Skip to main content

 • The dentist marks the area of the tooth or teeth that will be reshaped.

-• They may use a combination of tools, which may include a special sanding drill or a laser to remove small amounts of surface enamel and smooth and shape the tooth.
+• The dentist may use a combination of tools, which may include a special sanding drill or a laser to remove small amounts of surface enamel and smooth and shape the tooth.

 • If needed, the dentist will use thin, abrasive strips to sand between the teeth, smoothing or shaping the sides.